brianary/scripts/README.md

 - **[Get-CommandPath.ps1](Get-CommandPath.ps1)**: Locates a command.
 - **[Get-ConfigConnectionStringBuilders.ps1](Get-ConfigConnectionStringBuilders.ps1)**: Return named connection string builders for connection strings in a config file.
 - **[Get-EnumValues.ps1](Get-EnumValues.ps1)**: Returns the possible values of the specified enumeration.
+- **[Get-LibraryVulnerabilityInfo.ps1](Get-LibraryVulnerabilityInfo.ps1)**: Get the list of module/package/library vulnerabilities from the RetireJS or SafeNuGet projects.
 - **[Get-NetFrameworkVersions.ps1](Get-NetFrameworkVersions.ps1)**: Determine which .NET Frameworks are installed on the requested system.
 - **[Get-SystemDetails.ps1](Get-SystemDetails.ps1)**: Collects some useful system hardware and operating system details via WMI.
 - **[Grant-CertificateAccess.ps1](Grant-CertificateAccess.ps1)**: Grants certificate file read access to an app pool or user.